sanspareilsmyn/sanspareilsmyn/README.md

-# To Become A Data Engineer!
+# To Become A Great Engineer!
 ## 10 Facts about Sangmin Yoon
 1. I was born in January 29th, 1995.
 2. I graduated Myungduk Foreign Language High School.
 (Class 2013)